-This section introduces the different types of elements of a GeoGig repository, so as to give you a better understanding of how it the repository is structured.
+This section introduces the different types of elements of a GeoGig repository so as to give you a better understanding of how the repository is structured.

 A GeoGig repository can contain the following elements:

 - Features.
-A feature represents a geographical element, and it contains a given set of attributes and a geometry.
-A feature is the equivalent to a shape in a shapefile, or a single record in a database.
+A feature represents a geographical element and contains a given set of attributes and a geometry.
+A feature is the equivalent to a shape in a shapefile or a single record in a database.

 - Trees.
-A tree represent a subdivision, it is used to group features with a certain criteria.
+A tree represents a subdivision used to group features with a certain criteria.
 It is the equivalent of a shapefile or a table in a database.
-Trees can be nested, so they might also serve as folders.
+Trees can be nested so they might also serve as folders.

 All these objects are stored in GeoGig and referenced by an ID.
-You can use that ID to refer to the object anytime and in any of the commands available in GeoGig when that is needed.
+You can use that ID to refer to the object anytime and in any of the commands available in GeoGig when required.
 The ID is a 40 character string.
 For example,

 509a481257c5791f50f5a35087e432247f9dc8b7 is a valid ID.
 All IDs are unique.

 In GeoGig, even in the working tree, all elements are given an ID.